Smak0001/SDE_3/README.md

 explenation:

 The SimpleChatbot class is designed following the Singleton Pattern.
 The Singleton Pattern ensures that a class has only one instance and provides a global point of access to that instance.
 In our program, the SimpleChatbot class has a private constructor, and the instance is created lazily in the getInstance method.
 This ensures that there is only one instance of the SimpleChatbot class throughout the application, allowing a centralized point for managing the chatbot.

+4. strategy

+         // Context class that uses a strategy (ChatCommand) public class ChatbotContext {
+         private ChatCommand chatCommand;

+       public void setChatCommand(ChatCommand chatCommand) {
+           this.chatCommand = chatCommand;
+       }

+       public String executeCommand(String userInput) {
+           return chatCommand.execute(userInput);
+       }
+         }

+loggingCommandDecorator

+      import java.io.FileWriter;
+      import java.io.IOException;
+      import java.io.PrintWriter;

+      // Decorator class for logging user interactions public class LoggingCommandDecorator implements ChatCommand {
+      private ChatCommand decoratedCommand;

+          // Specify the file path for the log private String logFilePath = "chatbot_log.txt";

+          public LoggingCommandDecorator(ChatCommand decoratedCommand) {
+              this.decoratedCommand = decoratedCommand;
+          }

+          @Override
+          public String execute(String userInput) {
+              logInteraction(userInput);
+              return decoratedCommand.execute(userInput);
+          }

+          private void logInteraction(String userInput) {
+              try (PrintWriter writer = new PrintWriter(new FileWriter(logFilePath, true))) {
+                  writer.println("User input: " + userInput);
+              } catch (IOException e) {
+                  e.printStackTrace(); // Handle the exception according to your needs }
+          }
+      }

+SimpleChatbot.java

+      import java.util.Scanner;

+      // Singleton class for the chatbot
+      public class SimpleChatbot {

+    private static SimpleChatbot instance;

+    private ChatbotContext chatbotContext;
+    private String farewell;

+    // Private constructor to prevent instantiation outside the class private SimpleChatbot() {
+        this.chatbotContext = new ChatbotContext();
+        this.farewell = "Goodbye!
+Have a great day.";
+    }

+    public static SimpleChatbot getInstance() {
+        if (instance == null) {
+            instance = new SimpleChatbot();
+        }
+        return instance;
+    }

+    public void startChat() {
+        Scanner scanner = new Scanner(System.in);

+        System.out.println("Hello!
+How can I help you?");

+        while (true) {
+            System.out.print("You: ");
+            String userInput = scanner.nextLine();

+            if ("exit".equalsIgnoreCase(userInput)) {
+                System.out.println(farewell);
+                break;
+            } else {
+                String response = chatbotContext.executeCommand(userInput);
+                System.out.println("Chatbot: " + response);
+            }
+        }

+        scanner.close();
+    }

+    public void setChatCommand(ChatCommand chatCommand) {
+        chatbotContext.setChatCommand(chatCommand);
+    }

+    // Other methods...

+    public static void main(String[] args) {
+        // Use the Singleton pattern to get an instance of the chatbot SimpleChatbot chatbot = SimpleChatbot.getInstance();

+        // Wrap the initial command with the LoggingCommandDecorator ChatCommand initialCommand = new GreetingCommand();
+        chatbot.setChatCommand(new LoggingCommandDecorator(initialCommand));

+        // Start the chat
+        chatbot.startChat();
+    }
+      }

+explenation:

+      The Strategy Pattern is implemented with the introduction of the ChatbotContext class.
+The ChatbotContext class represents the context that uses a strategy (ChatCommand).
+The strategy can be set dynamically, allowing the chatbot to execute different commands based on user input.

+      Components of the Strategy Pattern:
+      Strategy Interface (ChatCommand): Defines the strategy interface, which is the ChatCommand interface in this case.

+      Concrete Strategies (GreetingCommand, HowAreYouCommand, DefaultCommand): Concrete implementations of the ChatCommand interface represent different strategies that the chatbot can use.

+      Context Class (ChatbotContext): The ChatbotContext class